Achieving Your Optimal Health

 · B-Vitamin complex- (Apple cider vinegar has B vitamins, Bragg Organic is good)

 · L- Theamine 200-250mg per day found in green tea.

 There are U.S. companies such as Metabolic Management, Nature’s Sunshine, and Standard Process that combine vitamins, minerals and enzymes in forms that can be used to support specific body systems and their chemical pathways.
-These companies provide the safety, quality and convenience that justifies additional cost over other sources such as GNC, Amazon, Walgreens or Walmart.
+These companies provide the safety, quality and convenience that justify additional cost over other sources such as GNC, Amazon, Walgreens or Walmart

 1. Too much inflammation can lead to: autoimmune disorders, fibromyalgia, chronic fatigue, atherosclerosis, ulcers, obesity, sinusitis and allergies.

 2. Too little inflammation can lead to infection and cancer.